Horse show: International organizations and competitions

 The rules of the FEI govern competitions open to riders from all nations, including the Olympic games and the World Equestrian Games.

-At the other end of the competition spectrum, Pony Club is an international movement that teaches young people riding skills suitable for eventing and other English riding competition.
+At the other end of the competition spectrum, Pony Club is an international movement that teaches young people riding skills suitable for English riding competitions.
 To help develop positive experience and good sportsmanship, Pony Clubs also sponsor horse shows open only to young people under the age of 18 and their horses.
-Various nations also have their own programs for developing young equestrians, such as the 4-H program in the United States.
+Various nations have similar programs for developing young equestrians, such as the 4-H program in the United States.

 Horse shows within various nations

 Australia

-Horse shows in Australia are governed by Equestrian Australia, Show Horse Council of Australia and different breed societies.
-Much of the development of the show horse (also referred to as saddle horse) discipline was developed over the last 40 years by Fran Cleland through her involvement with the Equestrian Federation of Australia's (EFA) Victorian branch (now known as EV).
+Horse shows in Australia are governed by Equestrian Australia (EA), Show Horse Council of Australia and different breed societies.
+Much of the development of the show horse discipline (also referred to as saddle horse) was developed over the last 40 years by Fran Cleland through her involvement with the Equestrian Federation of Australia's (EFA) Victorian branch (now known as EV).
 Fran Cleland is the wife of Reg Cleland who was the longest serving Chairman of the Victorian branch of the EFA which was in turn responsible for running The Barastoc Horse of The Year Show the premier horse Show in Australia for over 40 years and under the direction of Fran Cleland introduced Newcomer, Show-hunter, leading rein, first ridden, owner rider and working Hunter classes into the Australian Show Horse scene.